??

 Faringdon Market Place C1900All Saints Church Portwell

-The Port* well or Portwell, immediately outside the front of the Pump House once appeared very central in the Market Place (photos c1900 & c2000).
+The Port Well or Portwell*, immediately outside the front of the Old Pump House once appeared very central in the Market Place (photos c1900 & c2000).
 No, it hasn’t been moved!
-It was given to the town by Sir Henry Unton, Lord of the Manor during the 1590s when he had (the previous version of) Faringdon House built behind the church.
-Water was pumped from the spring which still rises in the cellar of the Pump House.
-It was then the town’s only piped water supply.
+The older photo was taken from further back and the right hand side is now filled with cars.
+The Portwell was given to the town by Sir Henry Unton, Lord of the Manor during the 1590s when he had the original Faringdon House built behind the church.
+Water was hand-pumped from the spring, which still rises in the cellar of the Pump House that was built over 200 years later.
+It was then the town’s only piped water supply, but you had to go and pump it up yourself and carry it home.

-Faringdon was once divided by a brook running across the road in (and now buried under) ‘The Narrows’ into the tithings of Westbrook to the west and Port to the east.
-The term ‘port’ may have originated from that used for the left side of a ship as this is to the left of the brook when viewed from Faringdon House (but that’s pure speculation on my part).
+Port is a commonly used term for the commercial or industrial part of a town separated from the more residential part due to a physical barrier such as a river.
+Faringdon was once divided by a brook running across the main road (and now buried under ‘The Narrows’) into the two tithings of Westbrook to the west and Port to the east.
+The brook fed into the lake behind Faringdon House before draining into the Thames.
+Therefore one wonders if the term ‘port’ in this case could have originated from that used for the left side of a ship, as the ‘port’ side of town is to the left of the brook when viewed from Faringdon House; or it may have derived from the Latin portus, simply meaning “entrance”.

 Researched by Ian Lee, August 2019.